HED69/terminal-google-shell/README.md

 this script is made in order to use a temporary debian terminal with the google cloud shell service

-I will leave here the link to the google: https://console.cloud.google.com/
+link to the google shell cloud: https://console.cloud.google.com/

 # INSTALLATION